continuedev/continue/docs/docs/walkthroughs/use-the-gui.md

 ## Review actions taken

-Whether you are using a recipe or not, you will want to review the explainations of what the LLM did and check the code that it generated.
+Whether you are using a recipe or not, you will want to review the explanations of what the LLM did and check the code that it generated.
 You are ultimately responsible for any code that you ship, even if it was written by a LLM.

 ## Reverse button